 Your radiation treatment will be delivered to the pelvic area which is the lower part of the tummy (abdomen) between the hips.

-In a female, this includes:
+In a man, this includes:

-- The lower end of the large bowel (colon, rectum and anus) and part of the small bowel - Sexual and reproductive organs (ovaries, fallopian tubes, womb [uterus], cervix and vagina) - · Lymph nodes - · Pelvic bone.
+- The lower end of the large bowel (colon, rectum and anus) and part of the small bowel

+- · Prostate gland and seminal vesicles

+- Bladder

+- · The pelvic bone

+- · Lymph nodes.